SESYNC-ci/git-in-the-shell-lesson/slides/collab.md

 ## Exercise 3

-As the collaborator on your neighbors repository, you have permission to edit his or her "README.md".
+As the collaborator on your neighbor's repository, you have permission to edit his or her `README.md`.
 Make sure you accept the invitation to collaborate in your email!

 The text below shows where you'll see the owner's name if you're looking at the right (not your own).
 The collaborator should edit the file in the owner's repo, by replacing "My Neighbor" with his or her own name.
 {:.notes}